Wissenss/Sensei/README.md

 In the command prompt.

 ## How to run
 A couple of python modules, configuration files and a database instance are needed for the application to run properly.
-W've provided a **setup.cmd** file that will automate the process of getting you setup up.
+We've provided a **setup.cmd** file that will automate the process of getting you setup up.

 First of all, ensure that you have **python 3.8 or higher** installed and properly **added to path**.
 To check you python version run:
 ```